michaelalt2304/streamlit-website/Readme.md

  1. Continue along the setup process until you see 'Choose a storage class'.
 Select 'Archive' - it's more than sufficient for this purpose, and ensures no overdraft charges
 ![Image of Archive Storage Class](logos/Archive_Storage.png)
  1. Confirm through until you've created your bucket.
 Copy the name and paste into the BUCKET_NAME variable in dep.py.
- 1. On a terminal positioned over the oddai_website folder, type
+1. On a terminal positioned over the oddai_website folder, type:

     pip install -r requirements.txt